oneminch/Notes/React.md

 ## Components

-- In React (JSX), just like in [[Vue.js|Vue]], it's not possible to return more than one root element.
+- In React (JSX), just like in [[Vue]], it's not possible to return more than one root element.
 Everything needs to be wrapped in a single root element.
 - One way to work around this is to return an array of JSX elements.
 But, just like rendering lists, each component will require its own unique key.

 ```jsx